 Softr vs. Bolt

-Is Bolt giving you quick prototypes but no production-ready results?
-Try Softr, the fastest way to build secure business apps.
+Is Bolt too code-heavy for your team?
+Try Softr, the fastest way to build secure business apps and internal tools.

-Build business apps with built-in databases, workflows, and AI—all easy to maintain and iterate on as your business grows.
+Build production-ready internal tools with built-in databases, workflows, and AI—easy to manage and evolve as your business grows.

 Predictable pricing without token burn.